 Why I Reread This

 I decided to reread Harper Lee’s Pulitzer Prize winning novel for two reasons.
-I recently read a review by SmallWorld Reads at the July Bookworms carnival.
+I recently read a review by SmallWorld Reads.
 Before that, however, I read a best-selling author compare his writing to Harper Lee’s and critique the fact that she had only written one book.
 I had been shocked that he compared his writing to hers and I felt the need to reread To Kill a Mockingbird to see if my shock was justified: Is Harper Lee’s writing and story that good?
 Yes, I believe it is.
-Lee’s writing is realistic and powerful, and the themes are pertinent and timeless to everyone in every time.
+Lee’s writing is realistic and powerful, and the themes are pertinent and timeless to everyone at every time.